 Reply: The N. T. does not talk about Sunday worship.
 These verses in context show that Jesus was saying the Pharisees and Scribes were adhering to the traditions of men such as ceremonial cleansing.
 They were hypocrites and their worship was empty since the rules of men were being substituted for the Word of God.
 (Start reading from the first verse in Matthew 15 and Mark 7 to understand it in context.)
 Also see: H. A. Ironside’s notes on selected books.

 I am trying to find out what material you have refuting the British-Israel legend of King Zedekiah’s daughters migrating to Ireland. –J.

-Reply: The following is from Kelly Marshall, author of “Mystery of the Ages (a critical review)” (available as PDF download):
+Reply: The following is from Kelly Marshall, author of “Mystery of the Ages (a critical review)” (PDF):

 Every article I searched and found that promoted this belief was easily identified as an ex-WCG affiliate (through easily identifiable loaded language), or a White Supremacist website promoting the same ideology (which leads me to believe that they probably read HWA’s literature or adopted the beliefs of the British-Israelite society.)
 While reading some of these articles, I did notice the careful omission of corroborating timelines/dates, so plenty of supposition but no verifying evidence.

 September 27, 2019

 I hope this email gets to your group.
 I recently stumbled upon your website.
 Briefly, my parents were a part of the Worldwide Church of God up until the schism in the mid 90’s, while I was only a small child.
 We lived in rural New Mexico at the time, and as the commute to the WCG was already several hours one way, my parents opted to raise my brother and I with many of the “biblical” teachings of Armstrong.
 I have only recently discovered the scope to which Worldwide has erred and that has left me asking many questions.
 I was wondering if there was someone in your group that I may get into contact with that has experience in these matters.